Online MSW Programs in Georgia

-Relevant exam results should be sent directly from the AWSB to the Georgia Board.
-Applicants also need to have official transcripts sent from their university outlining relevant degree details; these must be original documents.
+Relevant exam results should be sent directly from the ASWB to the Georgia Board.
+Applicants also need to have official transcripts sent from their university that outline the relevant degree details; these must be original documents.
 When applying, social workers also need to provide verification of their existing social work license from their home state.
 Once the required information has been submitted and verified, the applicant will receive a license to practice social work in the state of Georgia.

 Licensing Renewal and Continuing Education Information

-The Georgia social work board provides specific rules surrounding the renewal process and continuing education requirements.
+The Georgia Board of Social Work provides specific rules surrounding the renewal process and continuing education requirements.
 Renewal occurs every two years.
 During that time, social workers must complete 35 hours of approved continuing education courses.